-The 44th annual tulip festival at West Side Community Garden will be kicking off on April 21st.
+The 45th annual tulip festival at West Side Community Garden kicked off on April 20th, and will be continuing both Saturday and Sunday this weekend (27th + 28th)!
 The West Side Community Garden (located at 123 West 89th Street) will be displaying more than 13,000 tulips, blossoming trees, and other plant life.
 Each spring, many West Siders find themselves enjoying the outdoors once again and strolling amongst the garden’s beautiful flowers.

 The annual tulip festival is one of our favorite springtime events to attend and a wonderful way to reconnect with the magic that nature brings with it.
 Not only does the festival attract plenty of New Yorkers but also flower enthusiasts from all around the world.